-The main tool here is a special total order $\triangleleft$ on the set of all minimal length factorizations of $w$ as a product of reflections.
-This total order is induced by the axial ordering $\prec$ as in \cite[pp.\ 548-549]{paolini2021proof}.
-Now, given any simplex $\sigma=[x_1|x_2|\cdots |x_k] \in \F(K_W')\setminus \F(X''_W)$, we can consider the minimal length factorization of $w$ obtained by concatenating the $\prec$-increasing factorizations of $y, x_1, x_2, \dotsc, x_k$, where $y$ is the left complement of $x_1x_2\dotsm x_k$ (such increasing factorizations are unique because of the EL-property).
-This defines an order-preserving map from $\F(K_W')\setminus \F(X_W'')$ to the (totally) $\triangleleft$-ordered set of minimal length factorizations of $w$.
+\begin{proof} The main tool consists in a special total ordering $\triangleleft$ on the set of all minimal length factorizations of $w$ as a product of reflections.
+This total ordering is induced by the axial ordering $\prec$ as defined in \cite[pp.\ 548-549]{paolini2021proof}.
+Now, given any simplex $\sigma=[x_1|x_2|\cdots |x_k] \in \F(\Kshort)\setminus \F(\Ksparse)$, we can consider the minimal length factorization of $w$ obtained by concatenating the $\prec$-increasing factorizations of $y, x_1, x_2, \dotsc, x_k$, where $y$ is the left complement of $x_1x_2\dotsm x_k$ (such increasing factorizations are unique because of the EL property).
+This defines an order-preserving map from $\F(\Kshort)\setminus \F(\Ksparse)$ to the (totally) $\triangleleft$-ordered set of minimal length factorizations of $w$.
 Properness and acyclicity of $\MM$ follow from the fact that this order-preserving map is strictly increasing along alternating paths of $\MM$.
-This can be proved as in \cite[Lemmas 8.10, 8.11, 8.12, 8.13]{paolini2021proof} with (extensive) use of the EL property of the axial ordering (\Cref{thm:shellability}).
+This can be proved as in \cite[Lemmas 8.10-8.13]{paolini2021proof} with (extensive) use of the EL property of the axial ordering (\Cref{thm:shellability}). \end{proof}